ctrlok/editors/Knowledge Databases/Why feature matter/Why inline search matter.md

 Obviously you may want to link `[[vacation]]`, `[[Spain]]`, and maybe `[[hotels]]` , `[[BossName]]` and `[[therapy]]`

 Your process:
-1. go to search, found note 'vacation'
+1. go to search, found note 'vacation.'
 2. copy link
 3. go back to your note and paste a link
-4. go to search, found not 'Spain'
+4. go to search, found not 'Spain.'
 5. copy link
 6. go back to your note and paste a link